Allan Ramsay (poet): Life and career

 Another volume of his poems appeared in 1728.
 Ramsay wrote little afterwards, though he published a few shorter poems, and new editions of his earlier work.
 A complete edition of his Poems appeared in London in 1731 and in Dublin in 1733.
-With a touch of vanity he expressed the fear lest "the coolness of fancy that attends advanced years should make me risk the reputation I had acquired."
+With a touch of vanity he expressed the fear lest "the coolness of fancy that attends advanced years should make me risk the reputation I had acquired".
 He was already on terms of intimacy with the leading men of letters in Scotland and England.
 He corresponded with William Hamilton of Bangour, William Somervile, John Gay and Alexander Pope.
-Gay probably visited him in Edinburgh, and Pope praised his pastoral—compliments which were undoubtedly responsible for some of Ramsay's unhappy poetic ventures beyond his Scots vernacular.
+Gay probably visited him in Edinburgh, and Pope praised his pastoral, compliments that were undoubtedly responsible for some of Ramsay's unhappy poetic ventures beyond his Scots vernacular.
 The poet had for many years been a warm supporter of the stage.
 Some of his prologues and epilogues were written for the London theatres.
-In 1736 he set about the erection of a new theatre, "at vast expense," in Carrubber's Close, Edinburgh; but the opposition was too strong, and the new house was closed in 1737.
+In 1736 he set about the erection of a new theatre, "at vast expense", in Carrubber's Close, Edinburgh; but the opposition was too strong, and the new house was closed in 1737.
 In 1755 he retired from his combined house and shop, between Halkerstons Wynd and Carrubbers Close on the Royal Mile, to the house on the slope of the Castle Rock, still known as Ramsay Lodge.
-This house was called by his friends "the goose-pie," because of its octagonal shape.
+This house was called by his friends "the goose-pie" because of its octagonal shape.

 He is buried at Greyfriars Kirkyard, Edinburgh.
 The grave itself is unmarked but a monument was erected to his memory on the south wall of Greyfriars Kirk in the mid-19th century.